Amazon EBS Volumes: gp2 vs gp3 Analysis

 What Are EBS Volumes

-Before learning more about the specifics of gp2 vs gp3 volumes, following are a few reasons why you might want to use EBS in the first place.
+Before learning more about the specifics of gp2 vs gp3 volumes, the following are a few reasons why you might want to use EBS in the first place.

 Persistent, Flexible Data Storage